-There may be circumstances in which members of an association want to carry on.
-For one reason or another, they cannot carry on as an incorporated association, or there may be advantages in moving to another jurisdiction.
-For example, an association wanting to expand its activities into other States may prefer to be incorporated as a company, regulated by Commonwealth authorities.
+There may be circumstances where it may be advantageous for the association to move to another jurisdiction.
+For example, an association wanting to expand its activities into other States may prefer to become a company, regulated by Commonwealth authorities.

-The Act contains provisions that allow the Commissioner to facilitate a transfer to another jurisdiction.
+The Act contains provisions that allow the Commissioner to facilitate a transfer to another jurisdiction for example: